Jetherto/apex-ds-project/README.md

 for your own analysis.

 # Project Description
 web_scrape.py: The webscraper grabs player platform and UID from apexlegendsstatus.com website.
 The website has a page that upon refresh will produce a random players in-game profile name and UID.
-These platform and UID are used to create a dictionary which key value pairs are used to query player statistics from the API.
-A pandas dataframe is then constructed to store the player statistic data and this dataframe is sent to a local SQLite database.
+These platform and UID create a dictionary thats used to query player statistics from the API.
+A pandas dataframe is then constructed to store the player statistic data, and this dataframe is sent to a local SQLite database.

 eda.ipynb: Queries local SQL database, cleans dataframe, and runs basic univariate/bivariate analysis on relevant player statistics.